Skip to content

 Prepared in accordance with the requirements of Schedule 19, Finance Act 2016.

-We believe in responsible tax behaviour as an essential part of our sustainability strategy.
+We believe in responsible tax behaviour as an essential part of our Brew a Better World strategy.
 The taxes we pay contribute to local economies and support the development of the many countries in which we operate.

 We support stable, transparent, and predictable tax regimes that incentivise long-term investment and economic growth.